diamond-nicholas/TicTacToe/README.md

 git clone https://github.com/diamond-nicholas/TicTacToe.git

-Step 2: Direct a terminal into the cloned repository directory
+Step 2: Direct a terminal into the cloned repository directory cd tictactoe

-cd tictactoe then git checkout to readme_game_instructions

 Step 3: Run the program from command line, then open it in a text editor

-- Go into the "TicTacToe" directory
 - Execute the "main.rb" file typing:

    ruby ./bin/main.rb